isugwoke/NCRS-PYTHON-TRAINING/README.md

-# NCRS-Consult-Python-training
+# NCRS Beginner Python Training

-A collection of all the code files from the python classes
+A collection of all the code files and resources from the python classes